fortify-presales/IWA/README.md

 where `SCANCENTRAL_DAST_API` is the URL of the ScanCentral DAS API configured in Software Security Center and `SSC_USERNAME` and `SSC_PASSWORD` are the login credentials of a Software Security Center user who is permitted to run scans.
-Finally, `CICD_TOKEN_ID` is the CICD identifier of a "Settings" you have previously created.
+Finally, `CICD_TOKEN_ID` is the CICD identifier of a "Scan Settings" you have previously created.

 ### API Security Testing using Fortify WebInspect and Postman